Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/docs/FAQ.md

 	+ Users can check for the possible reasons for issues with copy command from [here](https://github.com/Azure-Samples/azure-health-data-services-samples/blob/main/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/docs/Error_Handling.md#copying-data).

 12. How do users handle issues encountered during import by FHIR Loader?
-	+ There are various errors which users could encounter for FHIR Loader while importing data, The details of troubleshooting FHIR loader issue are available [here](https://github.com/Azure-Samples/azure-health-data-services-samples/blob/main/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/docs/Error_Handling.md#fhir-bulk-loader).
+	+ There are various errors which users could encounter for FHIR Loader while importing data, the details of troubleshooting FHIR loader issue are available [here](https://github.com/Azure-Samples/azure-health-data-services-samples/blob/main/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/docs/Error_Handling.md#fhir-bulk-loader).

 13. Do we need two storage accounts for holding exported data and to be associated with FHIR loader?
     + No users don’t need two storage accounts, Users can use storage account that gets created with FHIR Loader installation, Export the data from source Azure API for FHIR to a new container in storage account linked to FHIR Loader.